President | email@example.com

 Kathleen Penland, M.Ed., BCBA, LBA

-Kathleen is the Clinical Educator for BAYADA’s Behavioral Health Division in Hawai’i.
-She holds a Master’s in Special Education and completed post-graduate education in applied behavior analysis (ABA) at Penn State.
+Kathleen is the proud mother of two beautiful girls.
+Kathleen and her family lived in Hawai'i for nearly 10 years.
+Recently, Kathleen and her ohana relocated to New York state.
+Kathleen has been an instrumental part of the HABA board and committees since 2015.
+She holds a Masters in Special Education and completed post-graduate education in applied behavior analysis (ABA) at Penn State.
 Kathleen is a Licensed and Board Certified Behavior Analyst (BCBA) specializing in treatment of autism and developmental disabilities.
 She has a passion for parent and community training in ABA as well as supervision of trainees pursuing Certification.

 Shanda Strickland MS, BCBA, LBA

 Shanda is the Director of ABA Operations and Business Development at Easterseals Hawai’i.
 She holds a double masters in both Criminal Justice and Applied Behavioral Analysis with an emphasis in autism.
 She is a Board Certified Behavior Analyst (BCBA), Hawai’i Licensed Behavior Analyst (LBA), and has been part of the Hawai'i ABA field for the more than 10 years.
 Her career has provided opportunities to work within multiple settings, with varying ages, diagnosis and needs.
 Shanda has a passion for integrated care and assisting the individual and their families through all milestones, as well as organization behavior management.
 She is a former resource caregiver within the foster care system and continues to volunteer for local projects.
 Having relocated from neighbor islands in 2016, she is still discovering all Oahu has to offer and enjoys exploring its beauty.

 Jennifer Ninci, PhD, BCBA-D, LBA